- Are you interested in immigrating to Canada, finding a job, and qualifying for CPA Canada but not sure of what to expect?

 Throughout the application process, till the day I got my visa, emotionally, I had mixed feelings.

-On the one hand, there was the excitement of starting a new life, an opportunity to lead an independent life as well as a chance to better me and create a better life for my family.
+On the one hand, there was the excitement of starting a new life, an opportunity to lead an independent life as well as a chance to better myself and create a better life for my family.

 On the flip side, I was equally nervous about quitting a well-settled job/career and possibly starting afresh.
 I was stressed about moving away from my loved ones and not being able to be with my family every day